Everything you need to develop your fitness app marketing plan

 Influencer marketing: Social media influencers are content creators who have built a loyal following that is the target market for your fitness app.
 It’s possible to work with influencers to raise awareness of your brand.
 Moreover, this comes from a trusted source that has credibility with their audience.

-Research suggests 65% of influencer marketing budgets will increase in 2020 and 17% of companies spend over half their marketing budget on influencers.
+Research suggests that the influencer marketing industry is set to grow to approximately $13.8 billion in 2021 and 75% of companies are intending to dedicate a standalone budget to the channel.
 This is a critical marketing method for fitness apps because of the results-based nature of fitness and health.

-Email marketing: According to Statista, 49% of consumers would like to receive weekly promotional emails from their favorite brands.
+Email marketing: According to GetResponse, 47% of marketers rate email marketing as the most effective marketing channel.
 This practice is a great way to keep users engaged with your content.
 To learn more about email marketing, read everything you need to know about email marketing for mobile apps.

 Content marketing: Developing your content marketing strategy involves several different ways to reach your audience.
-You should invest in ASO to make sure you are findable in the app store, create engaging content on your website and find ways to ensure you have a media presence.
+Gymshark understands that motivational content plays a large role in encouraging new users to begin their fitness journey.
+To capitalize on this, they frequently share user-generated content from their clothing and app users on their social media pages.
+Create engaging content on your website and find ways to ensure you have a media presence.

 - Media and PR: This is a great way to raise brand awareness in respected media outlets.
 At Mobile Spree San Francisco, Leigh Isaacson and Casey Isaacson, co-founders of Dig Dates, outlined ways in which you can help media outlets share your brand.
 Before co-founding a dating app, Leigh was an investigative reporter.
 In this video she uses her unique experience to give insight into both sides of this process.

-By combining these marketing methods you can reach your target market, retain valuable users and ensure your fitness app stands out from your competitors.
-To learn more about how Adjust can help with your journey, subscribe to our newsletter and check our blog for regular updates.
+By combining these marketing methods you can reach your target market, retain valuable users and grow your fitness app while standing out from the competition.
+To learn more about fitness app growth and essential features for this vertical, you can read our Best practices for health & wellness apps here.